cadia-lvl/diar-az/README.md

 Diarization A to Z - Gecko to Kaldi and corpus and back

 There are two goals when automating the diarization process:
-1. Adding to and existing diarization corpus
+1. Adding to an existing diarization corpus
 2. Running the corpus through kaldi

+csv file creation was added to [Gecko](https://github.com/judyfong/gecko/pull/1) to allow for anonymous and named speaker names.
+You need to use this version of gecko or a fork of it to create the diarization corpus type specified here.

+## Running

+In order to run all the steps do the following:
+`bash create_corpus.sh <gecko archive> <audio directory>`

+`bash create_corpus.sh gecko_files.zip /data/ruv_unprocessed/audio/`

 # Notes
 Everything but the people name validation should be done by calling just one script.
 This script can call other scripts but the user should only have to call one.
 So possibly two scripts.